ibm-cloud-docs/power-iaas/Network-security-group.md

 2. Click **Workspaces** in the navigation panel.
 The Workspaces page is displayed with a list of the existing workspaces.

 3. Select the workspace that contains the NSG from which you want to move the members.
-The "Workspace details" panel is displayed.
+The Workspace details panel is displayed.

 4. Click **View virtual servers**.

 4. In the navigation panel, click **Networking** > **Network security groups**.
-The "Network security groups" page is displayed with a list of the existing NSGs on the **Network security groups** tab.
+The Network security groups page is displayed with a list of the existing NSGs on the **Network security groups** tab.

 5. Select the NSG from which you want to move the members.
-The "Network security group details" page of the selected NSG is displayed.
+The Network security group details page of the selected NSG is displayed.

 6. In the Members section, click the overflow menu (icon with 3 vertical dots) on the member entry that you want to move and select **Move**.
-The "Move network interface" dialog is displayed.
+The Move network interface dialog is displayed.

 7. From the **Target network security group** list, select the NSG to which you want to move the member.